sanazv/CarND-Vehicle-Detection/writeup.md

 ##  Data
 The data used for this project contains image postage stamps from vehicles and non-vehicles which can be obtained from [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) repectively.
-Each image if 64x64 in 3 color channels in 'png' format.
+Each image if 64x64 in 3 color channels in 'png' format with pixel values between 0-1.
 The figure below shows a few examples of each class.

+-- add image

 These images are used to train the classifier that predicts the image class (car = 1 and non-car = 0).
+In the following sections I explain how I created feature vectors from this dataset to train and test the classification model.

 ## Features

 ### HOG Features
 ### Color Features
 ### Color Space